andrew8185/Chicago-indebtedness/README.md

 ![App Screenshot](https://raw.githubusercontent.com/gnimeth/project2/main/Output/Screenshot_20230129_052035.png)

-- Save newly created dataframe to CSV
+- Saved newly created dataframe to CSV

 ## Findings
 - The Chicago Transit Authority has the highest number of employees indebted to the department, at 22.8 percent.